compilorama/staly/README.md

 analytics.trackPageview();
 ```

-To avoid been tracked by any site using Glorious Analytics, set `analytics` search param as `disabled`.
+To avoid being tracked by any site using Glorious Analytics, set `analytics` search param as `disabled`.
 Your preference will be set in a cookie and the following visits won't be tracked even without declaring the analytics search param on url.
 ```
 https://glorious.codes?analytics=disabled
 ```